Managing Acute Low Back Pain

-Do take whatever you need to get relief (ask your doctor for advice/prescription), but remember that tablets does not actually cure or heal your problem – they just mask the pain.
-Therefore you should still be very careful even when you start to feel better.
+Do take whatever you need to get relief (ask your doctor for advice/prescription) but remember that tablets do not actually cure or heal your problem – they just mask the pain.
+You should still be very careful even when you start to feel better.

 See your Chiropractor

-f the pain persists past 48 hours you will need a thorough examination to diagnose the exact nature of the problem.
-We can then make sure that it doesn’t develop into a chronic back problem, and get you back to normal activities as soon as possible.
+If the pain persists past 48 hours you will need a thorough examination to diagnose the exact nature of the problem.
+We can then make sure that it doesn’t develop into a chronic problem and get you back to normal activities as soon as possible.
 Early manipulation is suggested in The Royal College of GP’s guidelines for treating acute low back pain.

 80 Clifton Road